How to Make a Cold Bathroom WarmerMarch 7, 2019

 7. Look Into Adding a Fireplace

-Another way to warm up a cold bathroom and add a luxurious element to your bathroom design is to add a fireplace.
+Another way to make a cold bathroom warmer and add a luxurious element to your bathroom design is to add a fireplace.
 You don’t want to go slapping any fireplace into your bathroom; you want to make sure you’re using a bathroom fireplace that is built specifically for the space.
 Your custom home builder can help you with finding bathroom-safe appliances to choose from that also match your overall design and decor.

+Not only can all of these options make for a more comfortable bathroom, but they are also often at the top of popular bathroom design trends.
 When it comes to making a cold bathroom warmer, there are several options available, especially if you’re in the design process for bathrooms in a custom home.
 If you’re ready for your own custom home, contact Custom Home Group at 717-284-4090 to make your dream home a reality!